Atypical Squamous Cells of Undetermined Significance (ASCUS)

 ASCUS Progression to Cervical Cancer

-Without prompt treatment or close monitoring, about 0.25 percent of women with atypical squamous cells of undetermined significance (ASCUS) develop cervical cancer within two years.
+Without prompt treatment or close monitoring, about 0.25 percent of women with atypical ASCUS develop cervical cancer within two years.
 Of course, that means that more than 99 percent of women do not develop cervical cancer within that timeframe, but that is little comfort for those who are diagnosed with the disease.

 Women who are not treated because of mistakes made by the laboratory or the doctor in reading their Pap test are more likely to develop cervical cancer within this time period.
 While only a small percentage of women with ASCUS develop cervical cancer, roughly half of all cases of CIN-2 and CIN-3—abnormal cells that may eventually become cervical cancer—are found in women with ASCUS.